-In order to qualify for like-kind exchange ("LKE") treatment, the proceeds from real estate sales must be deposited with a third-party intermediary.
+In order to qualify for LKE treatment, the proceeds from real estate sales must be deposited with a third-party intermediary.
 These proceeds are accounted for as restricted cash until a suitable replacement property is acquired.
 In the event that the LKE purchases are not completed, the proceeds are returned to the Company after 180 days and reclassified as available cash.
-As of December 31, 2011 and 2010, the Company had \$0 and \$8.3 million, respectively, of proceeds from real estate sales classified as restricted cash in Other Assets, which were deposited with an LKE intermediary.
+As of December 31, 2012 and 2011, the Company had \$10.6 million and \$0, respectively, of proceeds from real estate sales classified as restricted cash in Other Assets, which were deposited with an LKE intermediary.

 Debt issuance costs are capitalized and amortized to interest expense over the term of the debt to which they relate using a method that approximates the interest method.
-At December 31, 2011 and 2010, capitalized debt issuance costs were \$5.9 million and \$6.9 million, respectively.
+At December 31, 2012 and 2011, capitalized debt issuance costs were \$9.3 million and \$5.9 million, respectively.
 Software costs are capitalized and amortized over a period not exceeding five years using the straight-line method.
-At December 31, 2011 and 2010, capitalized software costs were \$8.6 million and \$4.4 million, respectively.
+At December 31, 2012 and 2011, capitalized software costs were \$8.2 million and \$8.6 million, respectively.